NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_UGC_X.md

 -   **No**

-That is far beyond the free tier limit (100 publications per month), and even the basic version (15,000 publications per month), at 200 USD per month, is not enough.
-That level of access is only obtainable in the API's pro version (1 million publications per month), priced at 5,000 USD per month.
+That is far beyond the free tier limit (100 publications per month).
+That level of access is only obtainable in the API's paid versions.
+Its basic option allows for 15,000 publications per month, at 200 USD per month.
+The pro tier gives access to 1 million publications per month, priced at 5,000 USD monthly.

 ### CONSISTENCY